bluesky/databroker/doc/source/v2/administrator/index.rst

 JSONL_ is a text-based format in which each line is a valid JSON.
 Unlike ordinary JSON, it is suitable for streaming.
-This storage is much slower than message-pack, but the format is human-readable.
+This storage is much slower than msgpack, but the format is human-readable.

 .. code:: yaml